Manuscripts submitted to the Pan-American

 Overall, submitted notes must have less

-than 9 pages (the submitted draft), including tables, figures and references.
+than nice (9) pages, including tables, figures and references.

 The text must be organized